BearHuddleston/BearHuddleston/README.md

 # Hey there, I'm Bear Huddleston. 🐻

 Welcome to my GitHub profile, where cybersecurity, software development, and AI meet to create cool stuff.
 I'm a software engineer based in Gulf Breeze, Florida, and I've been tackling everything from threat detection to scalable microservices for over 8 years.
-If you're into secure code, innovative AI solutions, and a sprinkle of fun along the way, you're in the right place.
+If you're into threat analysis code, innovative AI solutions, and a sprinkle of fun along the way, you're in the right place.

 ---